Language Model

 _10The capital of Utah is Salt Lake City.
 It is not only the largest city in the state but also serves as the cultural and economic center of Utah.
 Salt Lake City was founded in 1847 by Mormon pioneers and is known for its proximity to the Great Salt Lake and its role in the history of the Church of Jesus Christ of Latter-day Saints.
 For more information, you can refer to sources such as the U.S. Geological Survey or the official state website of Utah. -

 Optional: Try a different model or provider to see how the response changes.

-For example, if you are using the Language Model core component, you could try an Anthropic model.
+If you enabled multiple models in Langflow's global Model Providers pane, select a different model in the Language Model field.
+To open the Model Providers pane, click your profile icon, select Settings, and then click Model Providers.
 Then, open the Playground, ask the same question as you did before, and then compare the content and format of the responses.

 This helps you understand how different models handle the same request so you can choose the best model for your use case.
 You can also learn more about different models in each model provider's documentation.